-Overview: G. is an extraordinary and powerful novel set at the end of the 19th Century that won the prestigious Booker Prize in 1972.
+G. is an extraordinary and powerful novel set at the end of the 19th Century that won the prestigious Booker Prize in 1972.
 Berger caused great controversy when he announced at the award ceremony that he would be donating half of the prize money to the Black Panthers, in protest against the award’s sponsors, and the exploitation of Caribbean workers.
 G. takes us on a journey through Europe on the eve of the First World War, addressing the ominous tidings of what was to transpire, whilst ruminating and experiencing romance, sex and erotic desires.
 It also includes some very base illustrations of penises.

-Erotic snippet: ‘He has convinced her that the penis twitching in the air above her face is the size and color and warmth that it is entirely because of what he has recognized in her.
+‘He has convinced her that the penis twitching in the air above her face is the size and color and warmth that it is entirely because of what he has recognized in her.
 When he enters her, when this throbbing, cyclamen-headed, silken, apoplectic fifth limb of his reaches as near to her center as her pelvis will allow, he, in it, will be returning, she believes, to the origins of his desire.
 The taste of his foreskin and of a single tear of transparent first sperm which has broken over the cyclamen head making its surface even softer to the touch than before, is the taste of herself made flesh in another.
 This can never stop, she whispers, slowly and calmly.’

-A review: “It isn't for sniggerers: you can't enjoy G without taking it as seriously as Berger does, but the sense of a writer giving everything he's got makes that easier than you'd think.”
+“It isn’t for sniggerers: you can’t enjoy G without taking it as seriously as Berger does, but the sense of a writer giving everything he’s got makes that easier than you’d think.”
 Anthony Cummins.

 LVH rating: 8/10

 Mirror Hours is a time travel romance that chronicles the adventures of Lady Victoria Howard in a four-book series.

 Read Book 1 of Mirror Hours for FREE today!